-At Metro Rod Manchester and Macclesfield, we pride ourselves on offering a fast response, professional, and 24/7 service to you, however there is one thing that has to come above everything else; health and safety for you and us.
+At Metro Rod Manchester and Macclesfield, we pride ourselves on offering a fast, professional, and 24/7 service, however there is one thing that has to come above everything else; health and safety for you and us.
 You may not think it, but when delivering expert drainage solutions, our service engineers put themselves at more of an enhanced risk than what they would be at just sat in an office, which is why all of our engineers undergo extensive training to ensure your and their safety whilst at work.

 Not a fan of text-heavy content?
 Why not see how Metro Rod Manchester and Macclesfield can help with your drainage issues here by watching this short animated video.